yassataiseer/DlvrMe-Mobile/README.md

   - This is a cross platform project available to both mac and ios
   - The flutter app goes to a rest Api made with Python and Flask
   - ```DlvrMe-Api```is the folder for the Api

+### Backend related affairs:
-  - The Api code can also be found here: https://github.com/yassataiseer/DlvrMe-API
+The backend code can be found here: https://github.com/yassataiseer/DlvrMe-API Instructions regarding its setup can be found there

 ### Tech Stack:
 |Library/Framework| Purpose |